o3de/o3de.org/content/docs/userguide/rendering/enable/color-correction-node.md

 ---
-description: ' Use the Enable Color Correction node in the &ALYlong; &script-canvas;
-  editor to set color correction parameters. '
+description: ' Use the Enable Color Correction node in the Amazon Lumberyard Script Canvas editor to set color correction parameters. '
 title: Enable Color Correction
 ---